oleg-shilo/shell-x/README.md

   ```
   shell-x -unregister
   ```
-  Note, the explorer may lock the extension file so yuou may need to restart it before you can the file.
+  Note, the explorer may lock the extension file so you may need to restart it before you can delete the file.

 _Configuration_